instadeepai/Mava/README.md

 Logging occurs at user specified time intervals and, as such, the independent variable in all `tensorboard` plots is when logging has occured.
 In the above example logging occurs every 10 seconds, and as such, each point on the x-axis of a plot corresponds to 10 seconds of system runtime.
 When the `time_delta` parameter is set to 0, this will lead to nearly constant logging which corresponds roughly with steps taken by the system.

-## Roadmap

-We have big ambitions for Mava!  🚀  But there is still much more work that needs to be done.
-We have a clear roadmap and wish list for expanding our system implementations and associated modules, improving testing and robustness and providing support for multi-node training.
-Please visit them using the links below and feel free to add your own suggestions!

-* [ROADMAP][roadmap]
-* [WISHLIST][wishlist]

 ## Contributing

 Please read our [contributing docs](./CONTRIBUTING.md) for details on how to submit pull requests, our Contributor License Agreement and community guidelines.